gmfc/helios-os/docs/kernel.md

 - `memBytes` – memory used while running.
 - `tty` – TTY device attached when spawned.

-The `ps` syscall exposes these values so userland can inspect resource usage.
+The `ps` syscall exposes these values along with a moving-average CPU% so userland can inspect resource usage.
+Example output from the bundled `ps`
-Example output from the bundled `ps` program:
+program:

 ```
 PID %CPU %MEM TTY COMMAND